FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-This trait marks an attribute (column) as SQL PRIMARY KEY.
+is id This trait marks an attribute (column) as SQL PRIMARY KEY.

 ### multi sub trait_mod:<is>